Navvatart/genpro/README.md

 cd www/ && rm -r genpro && wget https://github.com/Navvatart/genpro/archive/refs/tags/v0.26.10.2023.zip && unzip v0.26.10.2023.zip && rm v0.26.10.2023.zip && mv genpro-0.26.10.2023 genpro && cd -

 ```

+how to use

+A. STEP 1

+1. Create group provider and proxy provider in openclash (for example: name bug test)
+2. apply.

+B. STEP 2

+1. go to servers
+2. insert server you have.
+3. inser bugs you have.
+4. go home and select server
+5. insert port
+6. click bug name
+7. select file .yaml from openclash proxy provider
+8. click ke-OC
+9. go to Yard and refresh
+10. done... you have many bugs testing

 Good luck trying!

 ### Use it wisely.